The Danish Brotherhood

 Lodge #328 (Vancouver) Lodge #330 (Prince George) Lodge #335 (Port Alberni)

 The Danish Sisterhood of America

-By 1910 the DSA had grown to 119 lodges, totaling 6,000 members.
-Today some 52 lodges are still active promoting the Danish cultural heritage in 17 states, as well as Vancouver, British Columbia and Port Huron/Sarnia, Ontario.
+By 1910 the Danish Sisterhood (abbreviated DSS - Danish Sisterhood Society) had grown to 119 lodges, totaling 6,000 members.
+Today some 50 lodges are still active promoting the Danish cultural heritage in 7 districts, which include two Canadian lodges.
 The Danish Sisterhood News is the organization’s monthly newsletter.

-Membership records for the various DSA lodges are scattered in various places.
-The DSA has its own archive of lodge records.
-Outside of this the largest known collection is located at the Danish American Archive & Library in Blair, Nebraska.
+Membership records for the various Sisterhood lodges are scattered in various places.
+As of 2016, the official DSS archive is in the collection of the Museum of Danish America.
+A collection also exists at the Danish American Archive & Library in Blair, Nebraska.